rails/rails/guides/source/action_view_helpers.md

 Now, you can call `html_title` in your layout to retrieve the content stored in the `content_for` block.
-If a `content_for` block is set on the page being rendered, such as in the case of the special_page, it will update the title.
+If a `content_for` block is set on the page being rendered, such as in the case of the special_page, it will display the title.
 Otherwise, it will display the default text "Default Title"

 WARNING: `content_for` is ignored in caches.
 So you shouldn’t use it for elements that will be fragment cached.